Harryyadav/slate/source/includes/tasks.md

 Parameter      | Description
 ---------------|------------------
-project_id     | The id of the project to edit this task belongs to
+project_id     | The id of the project the new task belongs to

 ### Payload